zorbathegreek/Gasifier-Production/README.md

 # Gasifier production

 This website contains videos that show you how to make your own gasifier, e.g. to cook your meals.
+A video about fuel drier fabrication is coming soon.
 Please [contribute to our videos](https://zorbathegreek.github.io/Gasifier-Production/how-to-contribute.html) if you can.
 We trained groups of women, and would be happy to teach you how to do that, too.

 ![Bjumba_gasifier]({{ site.baseurl }}/assets/images/Vergaser_Bjumba_compressed.JPG)